 - The juice of kaffir lime is good for promoting healthy gums and is recommended for use when brushing one’s teeth.
 The rind is believed to be good for the blood and is used as an ingredient in medical tonics.

-- Lemon grass and galangal, are known to be beneficial for the digestive system.
+- Lemongrass and galangal, are known to be beneficial for the digestive system.

 - Krapao (Thai basil) is a good source of Vitamin C, iron, calcium and phosphorus.
-It is also believed to improve the eyesight.
+It is also believed to improve eyesight.

-Recommended Thai Vegetarian Dishes
+Recommended Thai vegetarian dishes

-- Pad tau-hu priew waan (sweet and sour fried tofu)
+- Pad tau-hu priew waan (sweet-and-sour fried tofu)

-- Tom yam hed (sour & spicy mushroom soup)
+- Tom yam hed (sour-and-spicy mushroom soup)

 - Pad Thai (Thai fried rice noodles)